 Boom.
 Ok.
 Now that’s a fact which illustrates why people should trust you.

-Following on from the previous point, not enough trust is being built.
+Not enough trust is being built: Following on from the previous point, not enough trust is being built.
 According to the Know-Like-Trust principle, you need to take as many opportunities to build trust as possible.
-You do this by emphasizing your amazing reviews, showing photos of people having fun, demonstrating your experience, qualifications, and awards.
+You do this by emphasizing your amazing reviews, showing photos of people having fun, demonstrating your experience, qualifications and awards.

 Vantigo’s website lacks in this.
-They’re #1 on TripAdvisor and you’d have no idea from looking at their site.
+They’re #1 on TripAdvisor, and you’d have no idea by looking at their site.